redpanda-data/connect/website/docs/components/outputs/blob_storage.md

 </TabItem>
 </Tabs>

+The output can be authenticated through a connection string or a storage account name with the respective access key.
+If both authentication methods are set, the connection string is used.
 In order to have a different path for each object you should use function interpolations described [here](/docs/configuration/interpolation#bloblang-queries), which are calculated per message of a batch.